Futur-Tech/ft-util/README.md

 File deployement... todo: readme

-Option **NO-BACKUP** can be specified to avoid creating a backup
+Option **NO-BACKUP** can be specified to avoid creating a backup Option **NO-COMPARE** can be specified to avoid showing diff result

 > Script dependency:
 > - ft_util_log